danbev/learning-iot/doc/drogue-iot.md

   thread #2: tid = 775029, 0x00007ffff7c8ca8a libpthread.so.0`__futex_abstimed_wait_common64 + 202, name = 'hello'
 ```

-`fetch_add` adds to the current value of this atomic integer and returns the
+`fetch_add` adds to the current value (the state field) of this atomic integer
-previous state.
+and returns the previous state.

-This is in match so if the previous/current state state is NEW, we will call
+This is in a match statement so if the previous/current state state is NEW, we
-`put` on the Forever giving it a value.
-And remember that it will also increment
+will call `put` on the Forever giving it a value.
+And remember that it will also
-the value so it will now be 1 which is `CONFIGURED`.
+increment the value so it will now be 1 which is `CONFIGURED`.
+And if this has
+already happend the a panic will be raised.

 Next we have:
 ```rust